duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 ## Notes

-1) There should be no duplicates in the $page (first) variable.
-If you have multiple things named the same things you have a number of options, e.g. a) make disambiguation pages; b) put everything in one snippet; c) pick the most general one.
+There should be no duplicates in the $page (first) variable.
+If you have multiple things named the same thing you have a number of options:
+  - make disambiguation pages
+  - put everything in one snippet
+  - pick the most general one